ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 probably a more elegant split of code across the multiple files, perhaps moving some of the common code to different places (maybe into the new `MQObject` class), but this arrangement works for now.
 The split was important for maintainability, being able to more easily find what was where.

+## Distributions, binary files, wheels and PyPI
+Only the source distribution gets uploaded to PyPI.
+That is because of restrictions on platforms and versions: I only have access to a few platforms at random versions, and Python wheels are tightly linked to the local versions of the OS and Python itself.
+I do not want to have to create multiple wheels.
+Even doing a Python-version-specific wheel for Linux is non-trivial, needing to be built in a special "multilinux" environment.
+Perhaps one day, I could automate the process of building and uploading with GitHub actions for some architectures.
+But not at the moment.

+I **have** however been able to make the C extension module more agnostic as to the version of Python it's running with.
+It now conforms to the [Limited API](https://docs.python.org/3/c-api/stable.html#limited-c-api) at the Python 3.9 level.
+This ought to make it easier to redistribute applications within your own environment, compiling only once and copying the `.so` file to other environments with Python 3.9 or newer levels.

+The `tools` subdirectory also includes scripts to let you run your own PyPI-equivalent local server, and to upload binary wheels to that location.
+See the `testInstServer.sh` and `testInstClient.sh` scripts.
+They will almost certainly require modifications for your own systems, but the basic framework is there.
+This local PyPI server does not have all the same constraints that the real PyPI has.
+For example, it doesn't stop you uploading a Linux wheel that has been built outside the "multilinux" framework.
+Again, that may help with internal distribution of your applications.